ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 More recently, in 2023 we find non-trivial pain points do still exist, consider this article: [*When Rust Hurts*](https://mmapped.blog/posts/15-when-rust-hurts.html).

+# Final Thoughts

+As adoption by the communities in various development domains grows, so too does Rust's suitability for and usability in those domains.

+If memory safety bugs form the bulk of the bugs historically in your bug tracking system or tend to be the ones that have had the most serious repercussions, as was the case for the Mozilla Firefox web browser and lead to the creation of Rust in the first place, then Rust will help you by putting it’s thumb on the scale as you code, forcing you to address these concerns as you go.
+The cost to you will be proveability constraints that you will be have to get used to/live with and some of these constraints will be the somewhat artificial/arbitrary consequences of the language design community not yet having time to figure out how to elegantly work within these constraints.

+If memory safety bugs are *not* a dominant source of defects in your system, the decision becomes more complex.
+Adoption of Rust for business or mission critical projects should be done cautiously.
+Perhaps, preceded by pilot projects to evaluate whether it's pain points are serious issues in your environment or not.
+The memory safety Rust ensures is not free.
+A Rust programmer still has to write code in a memory safe way and that way has to be one that the compiler can prove.
+So a team could switch to Rust, and find the small number of memory safety bugs they were experiencing is even smaller now but the high runner type of bugs - deadlocks for example - are not improved plus it takes longer now to write code to satisfy Rust’s proveability rules.

+# Appendix 1: Working with `unsafe` Code

+## What does unsafe actually mean?

+Many people assume that `unsafe` disables ALL compiler checks, however, it only relaxes a small number.
+For example, the compiler will still protect against uninitialized variables, full type checking will still be performed, the borrow checker will still constrain references, and many other checks will still be enforced.
+So what does `unsafe` actually let you do then?
+Only the following:

+**Dereference a raw pointer:** Rather than relaxing the borrow checker rules for references, unsafe Rust instead retains them but gives unconstrained access to pointers.
+This is also especially important for C language interfacing.

+**Call an unsafe function/method or Access fields of unions:** Examples include functions that increase performance by relaxing safety, such as by eliminating runtime range checking.
+Also, unsafe functions may be used as the building blocks needed in the creation of higher level abstractions (above we saw `MaybeUninit::uninit()` is an example of this).
+Again, this is also especially important for C language interfacing.

+**Access or modify a mutable static variable:** Rust provability rules rely on local function knowledge only and since global variable usage cannot be understood without a global system usage analysis, Rust doesn't allow them in safe code.

+**Inline assembler** This is needed for OS level programming,especially where access to special purpose CPU system registers is necessary.

+**Implement an unsafe trait**

+Refer to section [Unsafe Rust](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) in *The Rust Programming Language* and [Unsafety](https://doc.rust-lang.org/reference/unsafety.html) in *The Rust Reference* for more rationale.

+## Writing `unsafe` Code

+So if `unsafe` will be necessary at times, how can you know what rules you need to keep in mind as you do it?
+The Rustonomicon ([https://doc.rust-lang.org/nomicon](https://doc.rust-lang.org/nomicon)), is the official document that describes what considerations are needed when writing `unsafe` code.
+Aside from being an interesting read with concise descriptions of the rules the compiler expects `unsafe` to abide by, it also offers examples where you might find yourself needing to use unsafe code and suggestions for ways to address it.

+## Additional Considerations for `unsafe` code

+**Third Party Crates/Libraries vs Unsafe**

+A great strength of `cargo` and Rust crates is the wide availabilty of 3rd party libraries.
+However, a potential issue is the uncertain correctness of their usage of `unsafe`.
+While the Rust standard libraries have language experts reviewing unsafe usage (in addition to the community at large), 3rd party crates may not have such vetting.

+**Coding Standards vs Unsafe**

+Coding standards are a common requirement in safety-oriented development processes.
+They typically include both requirements and best practices to rein-in easy to misuse parts of the language.
+For example, one C language standard may say: "goto shall not be used to jump backwards or to create loops" while another might say "goto shall not be used at all".
+Similarly, in Rust, it's easy to imagine well intended limits being placed on the use of `unsafe`.
+However, given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could lead to serious problems.
+One area in particular where `unsafe` is absolutely necessary is interfacing to C libraries.

-## Recognize the Tension between "Machine Provable Memory Safety" and other Characteristics
+# Appendix 2: Tension between "Machine Provable Memory Safety" and other Characteristics

-A strict teacher must be careful that their strictness is actually teaching the student what they intend.
-The strictness may simply teach the student to cheat rather than do things the way the teacher would prefer.
-This can be a risk with Rust too, especially at times when it's overriding concern for memory safety stands at odds with other characteristics required of a project such as development velocity, system performance, prototyping, etc. For example, it's not uncommon to find that people under time pressure and struggling with the mutable aliasing rules enforced by the borrow checker, give up and accept the overhead of a reference counted pointer instead.
+Rust's overriding concern for memory safety can be at odds with other characteristics required of a project such as development velocity, system performance, prototyping, etc. For example, it's not uncommon to find that people under time pressure and struggling with the mutable aliasing rules enforced by the borrow checker, give up and accept the overhead of a reference counted pointer instead.

-To wit, the following comment was observed in response to the essay [Love/Hate Relationship with Rust Language](https://medium.com/@victor.ronin/love-hate-relationship-with-rust-language-part-2-c36f57d5485d), that identifies shortcuts people can use to get around Rust's strictness with the goal of easing prototyping.
-From user Pepitoscrespo:
+As a case in point, I saw the following comment on a Medium article that identifies shortcuts people can use to get around Rust's strictness with the goal of easing prototyping.
+From user :
+> Pepitoscrespo, about a month ago: \\
 > In Perl for instance, there indeed exists a no strict directive to disable strictness checks temporarily for cases like prototyping.
 However, Rust does not have an equivalent feature.
-Despite that, you can still simplify prototyping in Rust by following these points (annoying i know but it is rusty philosophy) : \\
+Despite that, you can still simplify prototyping in Rust by following these points (annoying i know but it is rusty philosophy): \\
 1.- Use Option or Result types for basic error handling during prototyping, instead of implementing complex error handling mechanisms. \\
 2.- Utilize interior mutability with Cell, RefCell, or other similar types to avoid some borrow checker issues while prototyping. \\
 3.- Prefer owned types over references to prevent dealing with lifetimes during the prototyping phase. \\